alice-biometrics/onboarding-react-native/README.md

 cp ~/Downloads/google-services.json android/app/
 ```

-Your `google-services.json` should have a bundleId associate.
+Your `google-services.json` should have an `applicationId` associated.
 Please, change in `android/app/build.gradle`

 ```gradle
 android {